StevenBlack/vocab/readme.md

 ### echolalia
 The involuntary repeating of someone's words or syllables right after they are uttered; a human echo chamber.
 Often associated with autism.
-Pronounced ECK-OH- LAY-LEE-UH .

 ### ecru
 Cream-colored.
 A little more tan than off-white, but a lot lighter than beige.
 Lace curtains are often ecru.
-Pronounced AY-CREW or EH-CREW.

 ### ectomorphic